jaw977/soa-demo-user/README.md

 * `bid.ADDR`: Port or hostname of the bid service.
 * `SUBSCRIPTIONS`: Other services to contact when events are published.  `addUser:[listing,bid]`
 * `TOKEN_SECRET`: Shared secret for token verification.

+The config variables to manage connections with other services would become unmanageable as the number of services grows.
+Using an automatic service discovery mechanism such as https://github.com/senecajs/seneca-mesh would help greatly.